Glossop: Governance

 In the local government reorganisation of 1974 the Municipal Borough of Glossop was abolished, and since then the two levels of local government are Derbyshire County Council, based in Matlock, and High Peak Borough Council then based in Chapel-en-le-Frith.

 Glossop was included in the "South East Lancashire Special Review Area" under the Local Government Act 1958, and the Redcliffe-Maud Report of 1969 recommended its inclusion in a South East Lancashire–North East Cheshire metropolitan area.
 Glossop was not ultimately included in the Greater Manchester area established by the Local Government Act 1972, with the residents voting to remain in Derbyshire in 1973.
 The county council, originally based in Derby, moved to Matlock in the late 1950s to facilitate easier travelling to the county hall from the northern extremities such as Glossop and the High Peak.

 For the county council, Glossop is split between the divisions of Glossop and Charlesworth (electing two councillors), and Etherow (electing one councillor).
 Etherow division contains Hadfield North, Hadfield South, Gamesley and the large and sparsely populated Tintwistle ward, which was formerly in Cheshire.
 These boundaries were set in 2013.

 At the district level, that is High Peak Borough Council, Glossop comprises these wards: Dinting, Gamesley, Hadfield North, Hadfield South, Old Glossop, Padfield, Howard Town, Simmondley and Whitfield.
 St John's represents the rural area that was formerly Glossopdale RDC and lies within the National Park.
 These were the wards used in the 2001 Census.

 Glossop itself does not have a parish council, but Tintwistle and St John's are parished.

-The Member of Parliament for the High Peak constituency since 2019 has been Robert Largan MP, representing the Conservative Party.
-His majority in the 2019 general election was 590 over the Labour candidate Ruth George.
+The Member of Parliament for the High Peak constituency since 2024 has been Jon Pearce.